tomson611/real-estate-chatbot/README.md

 # Real Estate Chatbot

 A real estate chatbot that integrates with RentCast API and uses OpenAI's GPT for natural language processing.
-Built with Angular frontend and FastAPI backend.
+Built with Vue.js frontend and FastAPI backend.

 ## Prerequisites